observablehq/plot/README.md

 })
 ```

 Plot supports many scale types.
 Some scale types are for quantitative data — values that can be subtracted, such as temperature or time.
 Other scale types are for ordinal or categorical data — unquantifiable values that can only be ordered, such as t-shirt sizes, or values with no inherent order that can only be tested for equality, such as types of fruit.
-And some scale types are intended for specific visual encodings — for example, there are special scale types for position and color.
+Some scale types are further intended for specific visual encodings — for example, there are special scale types for [position](#position-options) and [color](#color-options).

-You can set the scale type explicitly via the *scale*.**type** option, but typically the scale type is inferred automatically from the associated data: strings and booleans imply an ordinal scale; dates imply a UTC scale; anything else is linear.
-We recommend explicitly coercing types when loading data (*e.g.*, with d3.autoType or Observable’s FileAttachment).
-Plot assumes that your data is consistently typed, so inference is based solely on the first non-null, non-undefined value.
+You can set the scale type explicitly via the *scale*.**type** option, but typically the scale type is inferred automatically from data: strings and booleans imply an ordinal scale; dates imply a UTC scale; anything else is linear.
+We recommend explicitly converting strings to more specific types when loading data (*e.g.*, with d3.autoType or Observable’s FileAttachment).
+Plot assumes that data is consistently typed; inference is based solely on the first non-null, non-undefined value.
 Certain mark types also imply a scale type; for example, the [Plot.barY](#plotbarydata-options) mark implies that the *x* scale is a *band* scale.

 For quantitative data (*i.e.* numbers), a *linear* scale is used by default, but an optional mathematical transform may be applied to the data by changing the scale type: